Dysphagia Diets: IDDSI Replaces NDD

 Know the History on Where We Were:

 In the past, the National Dysphagia Diet (NDD) was the only standardized diet tool in the United States, and it was a great beginning.
 NDD was published in 2002 by the American Dietetic Association (now known as the Academy of Nutrition and Dietetics).
-It was created as an official project of the ADA, but the NDD was not officially supported by ASHA (American Speech-Language Hearing Association).
-However, the National Dysphagia Diet was the result of consensus among dietitians, Speech-Language Pathologists, and food scientists.
+It was created as an official project of the ADA (which was the old name of the American Dietetic Association, which is now the Academy of Nutrition & Dietetics).
+However, the NDD was not officially supported by ASHA (American Speech-Language Hearing Association).
+The National Dysphagia Diet was the result of consensus among a small group of dietitians, Speech-Language Pathologists, and food scientists at that time.
 This tool listed diets that were appropriate for patients with swallowing disorders.
+In speaking with these early standardization pioneers, they indicated that it was never meant to be a lasting standard.
+They wanted the NDD to spark discussion about the importance of diet standards and to foster new creations that keep up with the standards of the current day.

-The use of food science and the science of rheology have helped us create diets not only to avoid diet-label confusions, but also to provide for safer textures for the patient’s particular type of dysphagia.
+The use of food science and the science of rheology have helped us create a better global system of diets, not only to avoid diet-label confusions, but also to provide for safer textures for the patient’s particular type of dysphagia.
 Now science has advanced beyond the National Dysphagia Diet into a global wave of standardization.

 To see the first attempt in the United States at standardization as of 2002, see this link to review this old and very outdated National Dysphagia Diet (NDD) chart that I had created for our kitchen in the early 2000’s: